 Part of the uniqueness of our college is the fact that we combine an excellent record of quality provision in our teaching with a constant effort to maintain a personal relationship with each individual student.
 When you join us as a student we will spend a great deal of time and effort in making you feel welcome and offering any support you might need.
 We always help you learn how to learn.

-The following is the list of courses offered during the entire MA program.
+The following is the list of courses offered during the entire MA program, spread over 4 semesters.

 - ENGL 551 Introduction to Literature and Literary Analysis